 Article 1 – Name

-This organization shall be called Human Rights Activists in Iran.
+This entity shall be known as the Human Rights Advocacy, or Human Rights Advocacy in Iran.

-Human Rights Activists in Iran is comprised of five departments:
+The Human Rights Advocacy in Iran consists of five pivotal departments:

 Article 2 – Central Council (Board of Directors)

 The Central Council stands as the organization’s supreme authority.
 It comprises the council director, the administrative officer, and the heads of each department.
 Decisions are reached through a democratic voting process, with the majority ruling representing the organization’s collective stance.
 This consensus forms the basis of our governing directives.

 The Director of the Council, as the organization’s leading figure, is elected by the Central Council members and must possess a minimum of three years of leadership experience within the organization.

 Each department fosters teamwork through its sub-committees, ensuring decisions are made collaboratively as necessary.

 Membership is open to individuals who align with the organization’s charter, bylaws, and guiding principles, following a successful application and probationary period as delineated by Human Resources.